tanhauhau/tanhauhau.github.io/content/blog/parsing-error-flow-type-parameter-instantiation/index.md

 `foobar<Type>(x)` is now _call foobar with x, and type parameter `Type`_ rather than `(foobar < Type) > x)` _is the result of foobar smaller than Type, greater than x?_.

-> Everything is great, until a weird runtime error caught us offguard.
+> Everything is great, until a weird runtime error caught us off guard.

 ## ReferenceError: XType is not defined